MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsSipDevicesConfiguration.md

 This cmdlet is used to manage the organization-wide Teams SIP devices configuration which contains settings that are applicable to SIP devices connected to teams using Teams Sip Gateway.

-You must be a Teams Service Administrator or a Global Administrator for your organization to run the cmdlet.
+To execute the cmdlet, you need to hold a role within your organization such as Global Administrator, Teams Administrator, or Teams Communication Administrator.

 ## EXAMPLES

 ### Example 1
-In this example, Bulk SignIn is set to Disabled across the organization.

 ```powershell
 Set-CsTeamsSipDevicesConfiguration -BulkSignIn "Enabled"
 ```
+In this example, Bulk SignIn is set to Enabled across the organization.

 ### Example 2
-In this example, Bulk SignIn is set to Disabled across the organization.

 ```powershell
 Set-CsTeamsSipDevicesConfiguration -BulkSignIn "Disabled"
 ```
+In this example, Bulk SignIn is set to Disabled across the organization.

 ## PARAMETERS